 - Go to IdentityTheft.gov for a comprehensive resource for identity theft.

-- Place a fraud alert on your credit file by contacting any one of the three nationwide credit reporting agencies listed below.
-The alert will stay on your credit reports for 90 days.
+- Place a credit freeze on your credit by contacting each of the three nationwide credit reporting agencies listed below.

 - Equifax, (800) 525-6285